COVID-19 Update Click Here to Read More

 TIP: Don’t use razor blades or other sharp metal tools to clean the window tracks.
 Also, avoid bleach and other abrasive cleaners that could damage the window frame.

-• Spray the lubricant onto a dry cloth and wipe along the inside and outside window tracks, jamb liner, and weatherstripping.
+• Wipe the lubricant along the inside and outside window tracks, jamb liner, and weatherstripping.

-TIP: Don’t use WD-40 to lubricate sticking windows.
-This product could gum up the tracks and make the problem worse.
+• Heavy grease products that create buildup.
+Products like WD-40 could gum up the tracks and make the problem worse.

-TIP: Avoid spraying lubricant directly onto the window.
+• Spraying lubricant directly onto the glass or frame.
 It could create a greasy mess on the frame that’s difficult to remove.
 Also, if the lubricant gets onto the glass, it could leave a permanent mark.

 Replace Your Sticking Windows With Help From Quality Window & Door